 PRAYER – O God, Who through the Palm of Martyrdom transported blessed Wenceslaus from an earthly dominion unto heavenly glory, keep us, by his prayers, from all harm and grant us to rejoice in his fellowship.
 Through Jesus Christ, Thy Son our Lord, Who lives and reigns with Thee, in the unity of the Holy Ghost, God, world without end.
 Amen (Collect).

-Posted in GOD ALONE!, QUOTES on COURAGE, QUOTES on ETERNAL LIFE, QUOTES on GOOD WORKS, QUOTES on MARTYRDOM, QUOTES on SUFFERING, QUOTES on TRUST in GOD, The FAITHFUL on PILGRIMAGE
+Posted in GOD ALONE!, QUOTES on COURAGE, QUOTES on ETERNAL LIFE, QUOTES on GOOD WORKS, QUOTES on MARTYRDOM, QUOTES on SUFFERING, QUOTES on TRUST and complete CONFIDENCE in GOD, The FAITHFUL on PILGRIMAGE

 Quote/s of the Day – 26 September – the North American Martyrs